Trombiculidae: Nymph

-Once the larva has engorged itself on skin and has fallen off its host, it develops to its nymph stage.
+Once the larva has gorged itself on skin and has fallen off its host, it develops to its nymph stage.
 The nymph is sexually immature, but more closely resembles the adult.

-This stage consists of three phases, the protonymph, deutonymph, and tritonymph.
+This stage consists of three phases: the protonymph, deutonymph, and tritonymph.
 The protonymph and tritonymph morphologies are unusual in species of Trombiculidae.
 The protonymph phase combines larval and protonymph characteristics with deutonymph and tritonymph morphology.
 The protonymph is an inactive transitional stage.
 The active deutonymph develops an additional pair of legs (for a total of eight).
 Lastly, it re-enters inactivity during its transitional tritonymph phase before growing to adulthood.

 Adult

 As deutonymphs and adults, trombiculid mites are independent predators that feed on small arthropods and their eggs, and are also found to eat plant material.
-They live in soil, and are often found when digging in yards or gardens or in compost bins.
+They live in soil and are often found when digging in yards or gardens or in compost bins.

 Recently (2018), methods based on autofluorescence microscopy were developed to enable identification of trombiculid mites to the species level on the basis of morphological traits without any special preparation.